 - Urgency: Does the headline compel us to take action?

-Write down each of your headlines onto a list and rate them based on the criteria.
-The maximum score is 4 which is achieved if you think the headline adheres to all four objectives.
+Write down each of your headlines on a list and rate them based on the criteria.
+The maximum score is 4, which is achieved if you think the headline adheres to all four objectives.

 Note: Your headline doesn’t need to feature all four elements, but it’s a good way to whittle down the list.

-Often the results can be surprising, what you expected to be deal-breaking may be outperformed by a simple fact-based headline or a testimonial.
+If you can, the best way to determine your headline’s effectiveness is to split-test it.
+Instead of guessing, opt for a data-backed conclusion.
+Often, the results can be surprising.
+What you expected to be a game changer may be outperformed by a simple fact-based headline or a testimonial.

-At the end of the day, the quality of your headline is always decided by your customer, so it makes sense that we should be guided by them.
+At the end of the day, the quality of your headline is always decided by your customer, so it makes sense that you should put them first.

 2. Focus on the reader

-When we write copy, it’s essential that we frame everything around the reader.
-It should satiate the reader’s biggest problems and burning desires.
+When we write copy, we must frame everything around the reader.
+Your copy should satiate the reader’s biggest problems and burning desires.

-They want to know how you can help them — that’s all.
-If you can create a landing page that does this, you’ve got a converting landing page on your hands.
+Your landing page visitors want to know how you can help them — that’s all.
+If you can create a landing page that reveals this, you’ve got a converting landing page on your hands.

 Here are three key techniques you can use to write compelling body copy:

-The first and most important part of any landing page copy is to be clear on the benefits that you offer.
+The first and most crucial part of any landing page copy is to be clear on the benefits you offer.